expo/fyi/creating-google-service-account.md

 [<img src="./assets/creating-google-service-account/11-set-permissions.png" width="800" />](./assets/creating-google-service-account/11-account-permissions.png)

-10. Now you can upload your newly created Google Service Account Key to EAS servers and upload your app's release archive to Google Play Store using `eas submit`.
+10. Now use `eas submit` to upload your newly created Google Service Account Key to EAS servers and upload your app's release archive to Google Play Store.

 ## Download key from an existing service account